 6. HubSpot Service Hub

 Best fit for teams already on HubSpot CRM.
 From $20/seat/month, with Pro and Enterprise tiers carrying mandatory onboarding fees that have run $3,000 to $7,000 historically.
 AI features included at higher tiers.
-Weakness: the help center is one piece of a much larger platform, and pricing scales unpredictably.
+Weakness: the help center is one piece of a much larger platform, and pricing scales unpredictably as you add seats and other business tools.

 7. Salesforce Service Cloud

 The enterprise heavyweight.
 From $25/user/month for Starter to $550/user/month for Agentforce 1 Service.
-Best for Salesforce-native enterprises with complex compliance and governance needs.
+Best for Salesforce-native enterprises with complex compliance, change management, and governance needs.
 Weakness: implementation costs typically start at $25,000, and the help center is not the primary product.

 Best for SaaS teams shipping weekly without a dedicated documentation team.
 Weakness: smaller integration catalog than Zendesk, fewer enterprise governance features today.
 See self-updating help centers and GitHub Sync architecture.